jimmy-cook/gittutorial/Readme.md

 - How to format code
 - How to embed images in your document

-## 3. Extensions You Will Need :cd:
+## 3. Extensions You Will Need 👨‍💻

 1. **GitHub Markdown Preview** by Matt Bierner
 2. **Docs-Images** by **Microsoft**